BobbyTheCatfish/augurbot/README.md

 * [parse](#augurclient-options-optional): Parse a message into its command name and suffix.
 Returns an object containing `command` (`string`), `suffix` (`string`), and `params` (`string[]`)
 * [commandExecution](#augurclient-options-optional): Handles command execution
 * [interactionExecution](#augurclient-options-optional): Handles interaction execution
+* `get<Type>Channel`: This method has been introduced to help with getting the correct type of channel for intellisense.
+This can replace the traditional `channels.cache.get()` and returns a channel of the correct type.
+This can also provide actual type safety, as it will return `null` if the channel type is incorrect.

 </details>